Low Stomach Acid vs High Stomach Acid: How to Tell the Difference

 woman suffering from heartburn and acid reflux

-When food enters the stomach, it expands, prompting the release of hydrochloric acid (HCL).
-HCL is instrumental in many functions such as digestion of food, nutrient absorption, microbial defense and protein breakdown.
+When food is smelt, chewed, and enters the stomach, it prompts the release of hydrochloric acid (HCl).
+HCl is instrumental in many functions such as digestion of food, nutrient absorption, microbial defense* and protein breakdown.

 A word on GERD (Gastroesophageal Reflux Disease)

-In cases of Low Stomach Acid, the following consequences can occur:
+In cases of Low Stomach Acid, the following symptoms can occur:

 • Bloating, burping or gas shortly after meals